 ½ cup chopped fresh or thawed frozen cranberries, drained

-¼ cup plus 2 tablespoons granulated sugar
+¼ cup plus 2 tablespoons granulated sugar2 cups all-purpose flour

 2 teaspoons baking powder